MicrosoftDocs/architecture-center/docs/example-scenario/sql-failover/sql-failover-2008r2.md

 - Check that the correct [name resolution for resources in Azure virtual networks][Name resolution that uses your own DNS server] is in place.

-- Take these steps with each virtual machine:
+- Take these steps with each VM:

-  - Join the virtual machine to the domain.
+  - Join the VM to the domain.

   > [!NOTE]
   > The PowerShell script that deploys VMs assigns them private IP addresses.
 Classic, on-premises database cluster configurations that have no direct exposure to the internet use this type of assignment.
 To manage the cluster nodes deployed into the Azure virtual network from the on-premises network, you have two options: